Functions

 Functions with no arguments

-Continuing REBOL’s convention function that accept no arguments can be created with does function.
+Continuing REBOL’s convention, functions that accept no arguments can be created with does function.

 say-hi: does { print "Hi!" }